JoneTam/Loans-of-Lending-club-prediction/README.md

-# Loans-of-Lending-club-prediction
+# Loans-of-Lending-Club-Prediction

-Here you will find the four models specifically crafted to predict a range of variables for Lending Club business automation.
-Additionally, an exploratory data analysis was conducted, which encompassed creating statistical summaries and charts, scrutinizing for anomalies, investigating correlations and other interdependencies between variables.
-Moreover, comprehensive statistical inference was performed, involving the definition of the target population, formulation of multiple statistical hypotheses, construction of confidence intervals, determination of significance levels, and execution of t-tests for these hypotheses.
-These models have undergone hyperparameter tuning with Optuna and thorough model selection analysis before being containerized using Docker.
-Subsequently, an application was developed utilizing FastAPI, and the models were deployed to Google Cloud, enabling access via HTTP requests.
+Welcome to the Loans of Lending Club Prediction project!
+Here, we have developed four specialized models designed to predict various variables for Lending Club business automation.
+Alongside these models, an in-depth exploratory data analysis (EDA) was conducted, involving the creation of statistical summaries and charts, anomaly scrutiny, investigation of correlations, and exploration of interdependencies between variables.

+## Exploratory Data Analysis (EDA)
+In the EDA.ipynb file, we delved into:

+- Statistical summaries and charts
+- Anomaly detection
+- Correlation exploration
+- In-depth statistical inference
+- Definition of the target population
+- Formulation of multiple statistical hypotheses
+- Construction of confidence intervals
+- Determination of significance levels
+- Execution of t-tests for hypotheses
+## Model Development
+In Modeling.ipynb file the four models underwent a rigorous development process:
+- Hyperparameter tuning with Optuna
+- Thorough model selection analysis
+## Containerization with Docker:
+- The selected models were containerized using Docker for efficient deployment and scalability.
+## Deployment:
+- The models are accessible through an application developed using FastAPI.
+The deployment was done on Google Cloud, enabling easy access via HTTP requests.

+How to Contribute
+Feel free to contribute to the project by forking the repository and submitting pull requests.
+Your contributions are valuable in enhancing the accuracy and efficiency of our Lending Club prediction models.

+For any questions or discussions, please connect with @JoneTam.

+Thank you for your interest in the Loans of Lending Club Prediction Project!